tompave/magic_pipe/README.md

 Loaders are used with the Async sender to serialize Ruby objects into something that can be passed to Sidekiq, and then to rebuild the original Objects inside the Sidekiq workers.
 The provided loaders are:

-* SimpleActiveRecord: it takes `ActiveRecord::Base` instances and an optional wrapper (e.g. an `ActiveModel::Serializer`) and turns them into a class references (Strings) and a record ID.
+* SimpleActiveRecord: it takes `ActiveRecord::Base` instances and an optional wrapper (e.g. an `ActiveModel::Serializer`) and turns them into class references (Strings) and a record ID.
 Then, when the Sidekiq jobs execute, it loads the record from the DB and wraps it in the serializer, if present.

 ### Gluing everything together